Nudj vs Venmo

 Send the money through Venmo, Zelle, or cash.
 Mark it settled in Nudj.

 Unlike Venmo, Nudj never asks for your bank details, debit card, or any financial information.
-It is pure tracking.
-This makes it ideal for groups where some members are uncomfortable linking bank accounts to apps, or for international friends who cannot use Venmo at all.
+It is pure tracking, which makes it ideal for groups where some members will not link a bank account to an app, or for international friends who cannot use Venmo at all.

 Track expenses without sending money